Common

 What happens when an electric field is present in a conductor?

-READ ALSO: How do I get a refund from financial aid?
+READ ALSO: How do you get your life together?

 If an electric field is present inside a conductor, it exerts forces on the free electrons (also called conduction electrons), which are electrons in the material that are not bound to an atom.
 These free electrons then accelerate.
 However, moving charges by definition means nonstatic conditions, contrary to our assumption.